gjabdelnoor/agent-zero/docs/installation.md

 - Click the `Run` button next to the `agent0ai/agent-zero` image
 - Open the "Optional settings" menu
 - Set the web port (80) to desired host port number in the second "Host port" field or set to `0` for automatic port assignment
+- Map the optional GUI ports if you want remote desktop access: `5901` exposes raw VNC and `6080` serves the browser-based noVNC client

+> [!IMPORTANT]
+> The desktop bridges listen on `127.0.0.1` inside the container.
+Create an SSH tunnel or Docker port-forward that targets `localhost` in the container namespace.
+> VNC access is password-protected; Supervisor stores the credential at `/var/run/desktop-session/vnc.pass` (readable from within the container).
+Treat this secret carefully and rotate it by setting `DESKTOP_VNC_PASSWORD` before launch if needed.

 Optionally you can map local folders for file persistence:
 > [!CAUTION]